UniversalSuperBox/SparkBot/docs/writing-commands.rst

 Remove
 """"""

-If you'd prefer to remove the help command altogether, you can do so by calling :func:`SparkBot.remove_help() <sparkbot.core.SparkBot.remove_help>`.
+If you'd prefer to remove the help command altogether, you can do so by calling :meth:`SparkBot.remove_help() <sparkbot.core.SparkBot.remove_help>`.

 .. note::